POLA-LCS/LAF/readme.md

 ### Header

-Values are represented in hexadecimal.
+Numbers are represented in hexadecimal.

 `LAFWWWHHHFF|` where: